ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 More information about Maven, and how to use it, you can find in this <a href="https://maven.apache.org/">article</a>.

-Another way of using Apache Commons Collections is to download the library from the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>.
-When you do that, extract your commons-collections4-4.2-bin.tar.gz with <a href="https://www.win-rar.com/start.html?&L=0">WinRar</a> and open your environment (Eclipse).
-After you create a project, go to Build Path - Configure Build Path... - choose Libraries - click Add External JARs... - locate your extracted folder and import all the jars.
+The other way you can apply Apache Commons Collections is throught downloading the library from the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>.
+When applying this one, you need to extract your commons-collections4-4.2-bin.tar.gz with <a href="https://www.win-rar.com/start.html?&L=0">WinRar</a> and open your environment (Eclipse).
+After creating a project, go to Build Path - Configure Build Path... - choose Libraries - click Add External JARs... - finally, locate your extracted folder and import all the jars.

 Synchronization:
 Apache Commons Collections and Java collections have a similar synchronization solution.
-The majority of the various implementations of Collections, Maps and Bags are not thread safe without additional synchronization, therefore synchronizeXXX method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.
+The bulk of the various implementations of Collections, Maps, and Bags are not thread safe without additional synchronization, therefore synchronizeXXX method on Collections is recommended for these implementations in order to be synchronized in a multithreaded application use.

 Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by Apache Commons Collections.
 For further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
 <table>